 Object Description

-• Port Select port from this drop-down list
+Port Select port for this drop down list

 • Mode If NAS is globally enabled, this selection controls the port's authentication mode.

 The following modes are available:

-■ No Authentication
+No Authentication

-■ Authentication
+Authentication

-■ Force Authorized
+Force Authorized

-In this mode, the switch will send one EAPOL Success frame when the
+In this mode, the switch will send one EAPOL Success frame when

 port link comes up, and any client on the port will be allowed network

 access without authentication.

 ■ Force Unauthorized

 In this mode, the switch will send one EAPOL Failure frame when the

 port link comes up, and any client on the port will be disallowed network

 access.

 Reauthentication If checked, successfully authenticated supplicants/clients are reauthenticated

 Enable after the interval specified by the Reauthentication Period.
 Reauthentication for

 802.1X-enabled ports can be used to detect if a new device is plugged into a

 switch port or if a supplicant is no longer attached.
-Reauthentication Determines the period, in seconds, after which a connected client must be Period reauthenticated.
+Determines the period, in seconds, after which a connected client must be reauthenticated.
 This is only active if the Reauthentication Enabled checkbox is checked.
 Valid values are in the range 30 to 65535 seconds.
-Quiet Period Sets time to keep silent on supplicant authentication failure.
-Supplicant Period Sets the interval for the supplicant to re-transmit EAP request/identify frame.
-Maximum Request The number of times that the switch transmits an EAPOL Request Identity frame Retries without response before considering entering the Guest VLAN is adjusted with this setting.
+Sets time to keep silent on supplicant authentication failure.
+Sets the interval for the supplicant to re-transmit EAP request/identify frame.
+The number of times that the switch transmits an EAPOL Request Identity frame without response before considering entering the Guest VLAN is adjusted with this setting.
 The value can only be changed if the Guest VLAN option is globally enabled.